NeuroSTAT – for treatment of traumatic brain injury

 The aim for NeuroSTAT, targeting the mitochondria, is to counteract the emergence of neurological and functional secondary brain damage after a traumatic injury, and thereby establish a therapy that will lead to increased survival, improved quality of life and preserved neurological function.

-Project status: candidate drug in clinical Phase II
+Project status: candidate drug in clinical Phase 2

 NeuroSTAT has shown favorable properties in a Phase Ib/IIa clinical study and in advanced experimental TBI models at the University of Pennsylvania (Penn).
 NeuroSTAT has orphan drug designation in Europe and the US as well as an IND approval and Fast Track designation for clinical development in the US.

-Abliva is engaging in preliminary discussions with the TRACK-TBI network regarding a potential collaboration within the scope of the so called Precision Medicine project for a Phase II study on traumatic brain injury with NeuroSTAT.
-The study, if authorized by US Department of Defence (DOD), would commence in 2022, contingent upon DOD’s approval of earlier steps of the project.
+Abliva continues discussions with the TRACK-TBI network regarding a potential collaboration within the scope of the Precision Medicine project for a Phase 2 study of traumatic brain injury with NeuroSTAT.
+TRACK-TBI has updated its timelines, hence the study, if authorized by US Department of Defense (DOD), would commence in 2023 at the earliest, contingent upon DOD’s approval of earlier steps of the project.

-The company will review possible options and structures that may enable developing the NeuroSTAT program further.
+With a potential agreement with TRACK-TBI as a partner, the company will review possible options that may enable developing the NeuroSTAT program further.

 Primary mitochondrial disorders